 For example, there are some things I have included in my play that I am no longer hurt by.
 You may be in a similiar position.
-Let’s say a person caused you pain or said a particularly horrible comment (that happily also makes a killer line of dialogue.
-So considerate, right?).
+Let’s say a person caused you pain or said a particularly horrible comment (that also happens to make a killer line of dialogue – yes!)
 You’ve forgiven the person but it’s dramatically relevant so you include it in your work.
 Life goes on.
-BUT, when certain audiences experience the play, they may be shocked, indignant, and angry on your behalf.
-You begin to realise: woah, that time my girlfriend called me a ****x@!!** was actually NOT normal.
+BUT when certain audiences experience the play, they may be shocked, indignant, and angry on your behalf.
+You begin to realise: woah, that time my girlfriend called me ****x@!!** was actually NOT normal.
 Or, wow, I’ve actually had it tougher than I realised.

-If this happens, take a moment breathe.
-Revisiting situations can be helpful, but reigniting old pain due to OTHERS’ perceptions (also known as reopening long healed wounds) may not be helpful.
+If this happens, take a moment to breathe.
+Revisiting situations can be helpful but reigniting pain due to the perception of others (also known as reopening wounds) may not be helpful.

 4. Not Everyone Will Get It

-You may be stupidly honest about a particular joyful moment in your life or a particular sad moment.
+You may be stupidly honest about a particularly joyful moment in your life or a particularly sad moment.
 But to an audience, it is ultimately just that: a moment.
-People may niggle with certain details or straight up disbelieve something which BLATANTLY happened in real life.
-I remember writing a short story during my university years, in which a character with a well regarded profession said something very offensive to the Black British protagonist.
+(Well okay, it should be more than that but you get what I mean).
+People may niggle with certain details or straight up disbelieve something which blatantly happened in real life.
+I remember writing a short story during my university years, in which a character from a well regarded profession said something very offensive to the Black British protagonist.
 Immediately my creative writing class came alive with cries of: